pellepl/spiffs/README.md

 What spiffs does not:
  - Presently, spiffs does not support directories.
 It produces a flat structure.
 Creating a file with path *tmp/myfile.txt* will create a file called *tmp/myfile.txt* instead of a *myfile.txt* under directory *tmp*.
  - It is not a realtime stack.
 One write operation might last much longer than another.
  - Poor scalability.
 Spiffs is intended for small memory devices - the normal sizes for SPI flashes.
 Going beyond ~128Mbyte is probably a bad idea.
-This is a side effect of the design goal to use as little ram as possible.
+This is a side effect of the design goal to use as little RAM as possible.
  - Presently, it does not detect or handle bad blocks.
  - One configuration, one binary.
 There's no generic spiffs binary that handles all types of configurations.